-11. Remove the two starter gears from the crankcase noting the direction of the beveled side of the gears for installing purposes; then remove the two starter gear shafts.
+11. Remove the two starter gears from the crankcase noting the direction of the gears for installing purposes; then remove the two starter gear shafts.

 12. Remove the snap ring securing the water pump drive gear; then remove the gear noting the direction of the sides of the gear for installing purposes.
 Account for the drive gear alignment pin.